Industrial Piercing: Types, Pain Level, Healing, And Cost

 Image: Shutterstock

 The pain level for industrial piercings varies according to individual pain tolerance.
-However, many report it as a moderate pinch or an unnecessary pressure.
+However, many report it as a moderate pinch or an unnecessary pressure when compared to other body piercings.
 The process involves piercing the ear cartilage twice, which can be more intense than a regular earlobe piercing.
 However, the discomfort is usually brief.

 It is crucial to choose an experienced piercer as their expertise can significantly impact the experience.
 While everyone’s pain threshold is different, the unique and stylish result often outweighs the temporary discomfort, making the industrial piercing a popular choice for those seeking a bold and expressive look.